 A: Yes.
-Certain activities which NEA members perform are excluded.
-The following is a summary of some of the major activities that are excluded from coverage under the EEL program.
-For further detail, please consult your Certificate of Insurance brochure.
-These brochures are available from any WVEA office.
+Certain activities, which NEA members perform, are excluded.
+The following are some examples of the major activities that are excluded from coverage under the EEL Program.
+For further details, please consult your Certificate of Insurance brochure.
+These brochures are available from the WVEA office.

-5. Using or supervising the use of firearms, except where this activity involves the use of physical restraint in defending yourself or school property.
+- Using or supervising the use of firearms, except where this activity involves the use of physical restraint in defending yourself or school property.
 For further details, please contact WVEA.

 Q: Is the EEL Program limited to incidents that occur in buildings or on school grounds?

-A: No. The program provides coverage for educational employment activities on and off school grounds including, for example, school sponsored athletic events, laboratory experiments, shop training, field trips in the U.S. and abroad, and after school clubs.
-Educational employment activities are those duties that you perform pursuant to the express or implied terms of your employment for an educational unit.
+A: No. The program provides coverage for educational employment activities on and off school grounds including, for example, school-sponsored athletic events, laboratory experiments, shop training, field trips in the U.S. and abroad, and after school clubs.
+Educational employment activities are those duties that you perform pursuant to the express or implied terms of your employment for an educational

 Q: Does the EEL Program cover criminal cases?**

 A: Yes.
-Attorney fees and court costs up to the maximum of $35,000 will be reimbursed when the costs are incurred in the defense of a criminal proceeding arising out of your educational activities.
+Attorney fees and court costs up to the maximum of $35,000 will be reimbursed when the costs are incurred in the defense of a criminal proceeding arising out of your educational employment activities.
 In most cases, you will be reimbursed only if the proceeding is dismissed or you are exonerated.
-If, however, the proceeding arises out of an incident involving the administration of corporal punishment, the program will provide reimbursement, regardless of the outcome.
+If, however, the proceeding arises out of an incident involving the administration of corporal punishment, the policy may provide reimbursement, regardless of the outcome.